 Measuring customer loyalty with metrics

 There are a number of different ways you can measure customer loyalty.
 Commonly, businesses may use something like an NPS survey.
 Though useful, it only tells part of the story.
-To have a more well-rounded view of your customers’ loyalty, it may be a good idea to check out a few other metrics.
+To have a more well-rounded view of your customers’ loyalty, it may be a good idea to check out a few other customer experience metrics.

 Customer Lifetime Value